GoEvaCom/react-native-eos/README.md

 # Performance
 According to our tests, the signature goes much faster on both Android and iOS.
+Tests are ran in production without the js debugger open (it uses the core-js from the computer instead of the device).

 | Platform      | eosjs browserify | react-native-eos  |